cypherium/CypherWallet/README.md

 # Project commissioning

-Project debugging including Web, Android, ios.
+Project debugging including Web, android, ios.

 Web-based debugging

-Running Ionic Serve opens the link automatically in the browser and all changes are hot-updated to the browser without a manual refresh.
+Running ionic Serve opens the link automatically in the browser and all changes are hot-updated to the browser without a manual refresh.

 ` ` `
-Compile ionic Cordova build Browser
+Build: ionic cordova build browser
 ` ` `
 Because the > back-end interface is not currently configured across domains, front-end access is required to turn off chrome's security Settings.
 Exit Chrome completely, and then start using the ** -opena "Google Chrome" --args --disable-web-security --user-data-dir _** command line

-Debugging based on Android Studio
+Debugging based on android Studio

 If you need to debug your plug-in, use native debugging.
 The commands to add and compile the project are as follows:

 ` ` `
-Ionic Cordova Platform add Android@Latest
-Ionic Cordova Platform RM Android has been deleted Check ionic Cordova Platform LS
-Ionic Cordova build Android --prod --release
-Run to device Ionic Cordova Run Android
+Add: ionic cordova platform add android@latest
+Delete: ionic cordova platform rm android
+Check: ionic cordova platform ls
+Build: ionic cordova build android --prod --release Run to real machine: ionic cordova run android
 ` ` `

-You can open the project directory under the project directory, platforms/ Android directory, with Android Studio, and then conduct Android debugging
+You can open the project directory under the project directory, platforms/ android directory, with android Studio, and then conduct android debugging

 Xcode-based debugging

 If you need to debug your plug-in, use native debugging.
 The commands to add and compile the project are as follows:

 ` ` `
-Ionic Cordova Platform add ios@Latest project has been added Ionic Cordova Platform RM ios has been deleted
-Check ionic Cordova Platform LS
+Add: ionic cordova platform add ios@latest
+Delete: ionic cordova platform rm ios
+Check: ionic cordova platform ls
-Ionic Cordova Prepare ios --prod --release
+Build: ionic cordova build ios --prod
+Run to real machine: ionic cordova run ios
 ` ` `